Notes on the Geography of Vietnam: Hue: Outside the Citadel

 Cemetery behind the garden.

-On the other side of the river, the path to the Royal Arena, built in 1830 to stage battles between declawed tigers and elephants representing the emperor.
+On the other side of the river, a path leads to the Royal Arena, built in 1830 to stage battles between declawed tigers and elephants representing the emperor.
 Guess who won.

-The design is derivative to the point of being a copy of Beijing's Altar of Heaven.
+The design is almost a copy of Beijing's Altar of Heaven.

 Modern Hue begins with the Trang Tien bridge, which was opened in 1899 but had to be rebuilt several times, including in the aftermath of February 7th, 1968, when North Vietnamese Army sappers blew two spans.